troii/Rudeltippen/README.md

 Step 0
 ------------------

-Go to your INSTLLATIONFOLDER and make a copy of /conf/application.conf.
-If you have other files in the /conf folder, e.g. custom cert.txt or key.txt etc., which you edited after installation, you need to backup those files as well.
+Go to your INSTLLATIONFOLDER and make a copy of /conf/application.conf file and /conf/custom folder.

 Step 1
 ------------------